kazad/WP-LatexRender/README.md

 * Keep wp-latexrender as normal.
 All content between [tex]...[/tex] is converted to an image, RSS and email friendly.
 * Tag generated images with a class ('tex').
 The "alt" attribute is the original Latex.

+In your blog, after the content is rendered:

 * Convert the images back into MathJax with javascript:

 <pre>